Why Exercise is Good Medicine

 "Low cardiorespiratory fitness" was the biggest contributor to death than any of the other traditional risk factors that clinical medicine currently monitors.

-In fact, "low cardiorespiratory fitness" was a substantially higher determinant of death than risk factors that currently get most of the attention such as obesity and high cholesterol (Blair SN.
+In fact, "low cardiorespiratory fitness" was a substantially higher determinant of death than risk factors that currently get most of the attention such as obesity and elevated cholesterol (Blair SN.
 2009.)
 What he is saying here is that your fitness level is more important than your cholesterol level!

 EXERCISE REALLY IS A THERAPEUTIC AGENT!